Garth Greenwell: Career

 Greenwell's second novel, Cleanness, was published in January 2020 and was well received by critics.
-It was a New York Times Notable Book and chosen by Dwight Garner as one of the Top Ten Book of the Year, as well as named a Best Book of the Year by over 30 Publications.
+It was a New York Times Notable Book and chosen by Dwight Garner as one of the Top Ten Books of the Year, as well as named a Best Book of the Year by over 30 Publications.
 Longlisted for the Prix Sade, the Joyce Carol Oates Literary Prize, and the Gordon Burn Prize, the book showcases the same American teacher from Greenwell's debut novel, What Belongs to You, as he navigates a life transformed by the discovery and loss of love.

 In 2024, Greenwell published his third novel, Small Rain, which won the PEN/Faulkner Award.
 It was longlisted for the National Book Critics Circle Award for Fiction, and was named a Best Book of the Year by The New Yorker, The Washington Post, NPR, BBC, and many other publications.
 It follows the same narrator from Greenwell's previous two books, who undergoes a health crisis and is hospitalized in the ICU.
 Confined to bed, the narrator is plunged into the dysfunctional American healthcare system during the COVID-19 pandemic.
 In The Chicago Tribune, John Warner called the book "One of the most profound reading experiences I've ever had."

 Greenwell is also active as a critic.
 His essay "A Moral Education", on Philip Roth's Sabbath's Theater, was widely discussed, receiving "a rapturous reception," according to The Chronicle of Higher Education.
 He has also written on Andrew Holleran, Raven Leilani, Pedro Lemebel, and Georgi Gospodinov, among others.
 Since November 2022 he has written essays about visual art, film, music, and literature for the Substack newsletter To a Green Thought.
 His essay on Jonathan Glazer's The Zone of Interest, first published in To a Green Thought, was reprinted in The Point.